An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Introduction

-For cases with solutions of spatial variation in two-dimensions, when the Knudsen number goes to zero, the resulting $P_N$ system is reduced into a five points diffusion scheme for the material temperature.
-Numerical examples is tested first to validate the AP property of this numerical scheme, which is also extended to the high order IMEX RK scheme.
-We have analyzed the variation of the total energy, and prove the energy inequality with the evolution of time.
-The classical Marshak wave problems in 1D spatial space and the lattice problem and the hohlraum problem in 2D spatial space are tested to verify the effectiveness of this numerical scheme.
+The numerical properties of the new scheme are also studied in this work, including the stability property and the AP property.
+The stability properties of the numerical scheme are studied by the Fourier analysis and the energy stability analysis.
+As to the AP property, when the parameter $\epsilon$ goes to zero, the resulting $P_N$ system is reduced into a finite difference scheme for the material temperature.
+Numerical examples are tested first to validate the AP property of this numerical scheme.
+The classical Marshak wave problems in 1D spatial space and the lattice problem and the hohlraum problem in 2D spatial space are tested to verify the efficiency of this numerical scheme.

 The rest of this paper is organized as follows: Section \ref{sec:pre} will introduce the RTE system and $P_N$ method.
 The AP IMEX method is presented and discussed in detail in Section \ref{sec:method}, with the AP property and energy stability proved in Section \ref{sec:proof}.
 Several numerical examples will be exhibited in Section \ref{sec:num}.
-The conclusion and future work will be stated in Section \ref{sec:conclusion}. $P_N$ system for 1D RTE system and the boundary conditions are discussed in Appendix \ref{sec:app}.
+The conclusion and future work will be stated in Section \ref{sec:conclusion}. $P_N$ system for the 1D RTE system and the boundary conditions are discussed in Appendix \ref{app:1D} and \ref{app:boundary_condition}, respectively.
+The Fourier analysis of the numerical scheme and the proof of energy stability are discussed in Appendix \ref{app:fourier} and \ref{app:energy_proof}, respectively.